dmd-program/dmd-100/projects/open_design/open_source_toy.md

 Write instructions and make a prototype of the parts.
 Testing: Have a friend, family member, or colleague try to build it.
 Take notes, and keep time.

-Deliver:
-Photograph the parts, and write instructions for combining them.

 notes: